 Currently a substantial amount of our revenues are received from communication service providers.
-Many of these CSPs are facing declining revenues and profits and may not be able to continue to purchase our products and services for the prices we charge or will be unable to purchase these products and services entirely.
+Many of these CSPs are facing declining revenues and profits due to commoditization of the provided services (voice and data) and limited success in introduction of the new services for the consumers and may not be able to continue to purchase our products and services for the prices we charge or will be unable to purchase these products and services entirely.
 The outcome of such could result in a decline in our revenues and profits and adversely affect our business.